adojos/vbsx-Validator/README.md

 Free script utility for XML/XSD validation.
 Fastest XML validation of 'large sized' files (in-memory) without rendering overhead.
 DOM Parser based XML / XSD validation built on MSXML6.
 Supports full (Multiple) error parsing of a given XML.

 Also supports Batch (Multiple XML Files) as a single operation.
+Validate hundreds of XML against a given XSD as one batch operation.
 Generates verbose log file for all operations and output.

+No-frills, lightweight yet powerful!
 Built on windows native technologies!
 This utility has no dependency on third party compiler / interpreters / engines (e.g. java, nodejs. .NET or other such runtimes).

+### Download

+Please do not download from source code section as it may not be stable.

+Instead use any latest stable release version, available for download from _[Releases](https://github.com/testoxide/vbsx-Validator/releases)_ section

 ### How To run